rsmudge/jircii/trunk/resources/toplevel/readme.txt

 1. -   Installation      - -

-   Unarchive your respective jIRC archive file.
-Copy the files where ever you want them.
+   Unarchive your respective jIRCii archive file.
+Copy the files where you want them.

 2. --  Which Java to Use - -